2015 Declared the International Year of Soils

 20th World Congress of Soil Science, Jeju Island, Korea

 The 20th World Congress of Soil Science (WCSS) was held in Korea at the Jeju International Convention Center from June 8-13, 2014.
+A highlight of the event was the election of Rattan Lal (The Ohio State University) as President of IUSS.
+He will serve as President-Elect until 2017.
 For more information, please visit the 20th WCSS website.

 The Wilford Gardner World Congress of Soil Science Fellowship Program provides financial assistance for graduate students and postdoctoral researchers at U.S. institutions, who make presentations at WCSS.